Gainsborough melodramas: Melodramas

 The final melodrama released by Gainsborough in 1945 was The Wicked Lady.
-The film was adapted from the novel Life And Death of the Wicked Lady Skelton by Magdalen King-Hall and tells the story of a selfish, manipulative and vindictive woman who engages in a double life, as noble lady and highwaywoman, for excitement and gratification Released in December 1945, The Wicked Lady was not only the most popular film at the British box office in 1946, but also the most successful film Gainsborough Pictures produced overall.
-It was shortlisted for the "Best British Film" award for 1946 at the Daily Mail National Film Awards which were held in 1947, finishing second behind Piccadilly Incident (1946) and claiming the "Best Actor" and "Best Actress" awards for James Mason and Margaret Lockwood respectively.
-Head of Production at Gainsborough Maurice Ostrer wanted to capitalize on the success of the film by making a sequel; however, J. Arthur Rank, whose company owned Gainsborough, was not in favour, and subsequently vetoed any plans to make a follow up film.
+The film was adapted from the novel Life And Death of the Wicked Lady Skelton by Magdalen King-Hall and tells the story of a selfish, manipulative and vindictive woman who engages in a double life, as noble lady and highwaywoman, for excitement and gratification.
+Released in December 1945, The Wicked Lady was not only the most popular film at the British box office in 1946, but also the most successful film Gainsborough Pictures produced overall.
+It was shortlisted for the "Best British Film" award for 1946 at the Daily Mail National Film Awards, held in 1947, finishing second behind Piccadilly Incident (1946); it also claimed "Best Actor" and "Best Actress" awards for James Mason and Margaret Lockwood, respectively.
+Head of Production at Gainsborough Maurice Ostrer wanted to capitalize on the success of the film by making a sequel; however, J. Arthur Rank, whose company owned Gainsborough, was not in favour, and subsequently vetoed any plans to make a follow-up film.

 Leslie Arliss did go on to write a sequel for the film, titled The Wicked Lady's Daughter, in 1950, but it was never made into a film.
 Ironically, Arliss's last film credit was as screenwriter for the remake of The Wicked Lady (1983), which was directed by Michael Winner and starred Faye Dunaway.
-However, the film was not successful, and it received a "Worst Actress" Razzie nomination for Dunaway.
+However the film was not successful, and it received a "Worst Actress" Razzie nomination for Dunaway.